-It's a conversation between Fanny Price and her cousin Edmund Bertram (whom she secretly loves) about his father, her uncle, Sir Thomas, after his return from a lengthy journey to Antigua.
+It's a conversation between Fanny Price and her cousin Edmund Bertram (whom she secretly loves).
+They discuss his father, her uncle, Sir Thomas, after his return from a lengthy journey to Antigua.

 “But I do talk to him more than I used.
 I am sure I do.” [answers Fanny] “Did not you hear me ask him about the slave-trade last night?”